 Gilley’s started largely because Mickey Gilley was a fledgling singer chasing the fame his cousin Jerry Lee Lewis had already achieved.
 And Sherwood Cryer knew a smart business move when he saw it — but didn’t know anything about booking music acts.
 The two became partners and Gilley’s Club was born.

-Gilley’s was to country what Studio 54 was to disco.
+Gilley’s was to country what Studio 54 in New York was to disco.

-It laid the groundwork for the many copycat clubs in Texas and beyond, including Billy Bob’s Texas in Fort Worth (founded in 1981) and Cowboys Dancehall in San Antonio (1998).
+It started a love affair with country lifestyle and laid the groundwork for the many copycat clubs in Texas and beyond, including Billy Bob’s Texas in Fort Worth (founded in 1981) and Cowboys Dancehall in San Antonio (1998).
 Though already extremely popular among the locals, Gilley’s Club skyrocketed in fame upon the release of Urban Cowboy.

 After researching a dysfunctional love story between two real-life patrons of Mickey’s Club, Aaron Latham wrote an article for Esquire Magazine called “The Ballad of the Urban Cowboy: America’s Search for True Grit.”
 Film director James Bridges and Latham then adapted it into a screenplay.
 Paramount cast rising star Debra Winger as Sissy.
-John Travolta, hot off his success from Saturday Night Fever and Grease, signed on to play Bud, and the rest is history.
+John Travolta, hot off his success from Saturday Night Fever and Grease, signed on to play Bud Davis.
+Scott Glenn and Madolyn Smith were cast in supporting roles as Wes and Pam, and veteran actor Barry Corbin landed the role of Uncle Bob.
+It was a classic in the making.

 Gilley’s Club and the Urbanization of Cowboy Culture